|

 Summary |

-Citizens Assemblies are interventions in the field of "deliberative democracy," aimed at improved decision-making within a Constitutional Republic.
-This social innovation involves a mini-public of random citizens studying a difficult issue, weighing options and voting to identify which option is best.
-Hopefully, this influences legislators in their policymaking. |
+Citizens Assemblies are "deliberative democracy" interventions aimed at improved decision-making within a Constitutional Republic.
+This social innovation involves a mini-public of random citizens studying a given issue, weighing options and voting to identify which option is best.
+Hopefully, this recommendation influences decision-makers and policy. |

-A mini-public intervention, where 50-200 random people meet for an extended period of time to learn about a chosen issue, deliberate options, vote, and make recommendations to those in charge.
-This group is given a well-defined problem, unbiased information, and a set of possible options.
-A neutral moderator helps participants weigh the options in small groups, vote, and present the final recommendations. |
+This is a large mini-public of 50-200 people who meet for an extended time to learn about a chosen issue, deliberate options and make recommendations.
+Each mini public is given a well-defined problem, unbiased information, and a set of possible options.
+A neutral moderator helps participants weigh the options, vote, and present the final recommendations to decision-makers. |

-A system of governance generated from an ongoing series of mini-publics.
-Each Wisdom Council is newly formed with only 10-16 randomly selected people.
-They meet for about two days.
-Dynamic Facilitation is used so the group can address "Monster Problems," ill-defined, impossible-seeming societal issues, and co-determine unified conclusions.
-Each Wisdom Council presents its perspective to the public as a reflection of what we "all" are saying, stimulating an ongoing creative, We the People conversation. |
+This is an ongoing series of small mini-publics (10-16 people) which meetsfor just a short (1-3 days) time.
+Dynamic Facilitation is used so each Wisdom Council can address a "Monster Problem, and co-determine unified conclusions.
+Each Wisdom Council presents its perspective to the public as a reflection of what we "all" are saying, ultimately stimulating an ongoing creative whole-system We the People conversation that reaches shared conclusions. |

 What's the purpose? |

-To make better policy by helping decision-makers know which option the citizenry would want if they became better informed and had the chance to talk things through.
-Ideally, this information affects decision-makers, who may be elected officials or voters. |
+To better involve citizens in making better policy.
+The citizen intervention helps decision-makers know which option the citizenry would want if they became better informed and had the chance to talk thoughtfully about the issue. |

 Who sets this up? |

 Usually the government.
 This way funding is provided for what can be an expensive process.
-And it assures that elected officials will hear. |
+And it assures that elected officials will listen. |

 What kind of thinking? |